PIVX-Project/PIVX-Doc-Website-Content/05.governance/article.md

 Masternode owners vote for the proposals put forward.
 This voting is decentralized and anonymous.
 If the total amount of funded proposals is above the monthly treasury's limit, the proposals with the most _yes_ votes are funded first.

 ### Transparent Voting
-Since PIVX takes care of each member of our community, all past, present, and upcoming proposals and the votes received for each proposal are of public record and are available for inspection at https://pivx.org/proposals.
+All past, present, and upcoming proposals and the votes received for each proposal are transparent and on public record and are available for inspection at https://pivx.org/proposals.